pmallol/middleman-webpack-demo/README.md

 # Middleman app using Webpack

-Plus, it's dockerized and configured to be continuously deployed to GitHub Pages as a bonus!
+🚀 It's dockerized and configured to be continuously deployed to GitHub Pages!

+🤓 Read my [step by step guide](https://dev.to/pmallol/add-webpack-to-a-middleman-app-3npb) in dev.to

 ![](/screenshots/screenshot.png)